Ernyoke/certified-aws-advanced-networking-specialty/README.md

 ## Exam Description

-The AWS Certified Advanced Networking – Specialty (ANS-C00) exam is intended for individuals who perform an AWS Networking Specialist’s role.
-The exam validates advanced technical skills and experience for design and implementation of AWS and hybrid IT network architectures at scale.
-The exam is for individuals who perform complex networking tasks.
-It validates an individual’s ability to do the following:g
+The AWS Certified Advanced Networking - Specialty (ANS-C01) exam is intended for individuals who perform an AWS networking specialist’s role.
+The exam validates a candidate's ability to design, implement, manage, and secure AWS and hybrid network architectures at scale.

+The exam also validates a candidate’s ability to complete the following tasks:
-- Design, develop, and deploy cloud-based solutions by using AWS
+- Design and develop hybrid and cloud-based networking solutions by using AWS
-- Implement core AWS services according to basic architectural best practices
+- Implement core AWS networking services according to AWS best practices
-- Design and maintain network architecture for all AWS services
+- Operate and maintain hybrid and cloud-based network architecture for all AWS services
-- Use tools to automate AWS networking tasks
+- Use tools to deploy and automate hybrid and cloud-based AWS networking tasks
+- Implement secure AWS networks using AWS native networking constructs and services

 ## Preparation